hmcts/design-system/app/views/content/hmcts-a-z/README.md

 ### Reduced notice hearing

 Explanation:
-An urgent hearing
+An urgent hearing, one that is held with little notice.

 For citizens:
-Use with explanation
+Use with explanation.

 ### Representative